 So, where did this all start?

 Last July, I wrote about an issue I was having with my calf right at the musculo-tendinous juncture where the Achilles’ tendon meets the base of the gastroc muscle.
 I even shared a picture of the location!
 (Spoiler alert: I was spot on with that location.)

 In that post, I wrote about dabbling with the Team Beachbody’s Insanity Max: 30 program, which left my calves rock solid after every video.
-I told you all how I didn’t know what the problem was, but that I didn’t think it was a strain.
+I told you all how I didn’t know exactly what the problem was, but that I was leaning toward Achilles’ tendonitis and that I didn’t think it was a strain.

 Do you know what I didn’t write about?
 Going to the doctor.
 Because I was stupid.
 I decided I knew enough to deal with the issue on my own – a decision I deeply regret now.

-From August through November, I was on again and off again.
-I wrote about taking time off for my injury, and then a race or a workout that would inevitably lead to more time off.
+From August through November, my running was very on-again / off-again.
+I wrote about taking time off for my injury–a week here, 10 days there–before getting back to training.
+Then, inevitably, a race or a workout would lead to more time off.
 Looking back, it makes me cringe.
+Why did I play that game for so long?
 Why didn’t I go to the doctor?

 In retrospect, I did an impressive amount of running during this time considering just how bad my calf injury was.
 If I have one thing going for me, it’s my pain tolerance.
-I even ran a few PRs during this time, though the paces were much slower than you would think given some of my other times.
+I even ran a few PRs with what turned out to be the mother of all calf strains!
 I complained about Achilles’ tendon pain after each and every race, but I kept at it.
-I even aborted a workout in late September to still run the 10 mile race in October.
+I even aborted a workout in late September, only to stubbornly run a 10 mile race in October.